gforcada/haproxy_log_analysis/README.rst

 Commands
 --------

-The idea here is that you can issue any number of these commands (see the command-line interface section above) to the haproxy log file being analyzed.
+Commands are small purpose specific programs in itself that report specific statistics about the log file being analyzed.
+See the ``--help`` (or the section above) to know how to run them.

 ``counter``
   Reports who many log lines could be parsed.